19.04.21 Episode 14 - Environment Management Systems

 Listen to find out how we manage these risks, and what goes on beyond the scenes as you study or work across the University.

-ISO website for more information into this standard.
+Check out the ISO website for more information into this standard.

 Fun Fact: The ISO 14001 has existed since 1996.
 ISO – which stands for the International Standards Organisation started looking into environmental care in the 1990’s and the standard was created six year later.
 For those that don’t know the International Standards Organisation is an independent organisation dedicated to providing sector standards.
 There are 23,737 standards today, covering nearly all aspects of technology and manufacturing.